Georg Lurich: Legacy

-Following Georg Lurich's death on 20 January 1920 at the age of 43, many Estonians began embellishing his accomplishments with such voracity that Lurich's legend began taking on an almost mythological light.
+Following Georg Lurich's death on 20 January 1920 at the age of 43, many Estonians began embellishing his accomplishments with such voracity that Lurich's legend took on an almost mythological light.
 Folk tales abounded in rural Estonia and continue to years after Lurich's death.
 The following excerpt is an example of a Georg Lurich folk tale that has become popular amongst residents of Väike-Maarja, Estonia and was transcribed by Estonian author Kalle Voolaid:

 "One hot and sunny summer day Lurich had been sitting on a hill slope in Väike-Maarja and when the heat was becoming too much for him, he ran down into the valley to freshen himself up with cool spring water.
 While running he hit his foot against a rock and fell on all fours on the stone.
 Then he stood up, went to the spring, put his feet and hands in the spring and washed with spring water.
 That is where he got the great strength, he had taken that rock against which he had hit his foot, and played with it as if it were a potato.
 That rock is said to be still there on the edge of Väike-Maarja memorial hill, covered with moss."

 In 1912, Estonian sculptor Amandus Adamson cast a bronze statue of Lurich titled "Champion" which won the 1912 Paris Olympic artist contest.
-Lurich was also the inspirational model for a plaster of paris sculpture by Adamson titled "Kalevipoeg at the Gates of Hell" (Estonian: "Kalevipoeg põrgu väravas") in 1922.
+Lurich was also the inspirational model for a plaster of Paris sculpture by Adamson titled "Kalevipoeg at the Gates of Hell" (Estonian: "Kalevipoeg põrgu väravas") in 1922.

 Lurich remains one of the most beloved figures in Estonia to this day.
 Large tour groups now visit Lurich's memorial stone in Väike-Maarja on Aia Street.
 The international Georg Lurich Memorial in Greco-Roman wrestling is held annually in Estonia from 1956.

-On 22 April 2018 Lurich's statue was opened in Väike-Maarja.
+On 22 April 2018, Lurich's statue was opened in Väike-Maarja.